Aegiq/lightworks/docs/source/sdk/tasks.rst

       - Calculates the complex probability amplitudes between input and output states.
     * - :doc:`../sdk_reference/tasks/analyzer`
       - Determines possible outputs and their probability based on a set of constraints placed on a system.
+    * - :doc:`../sdk_reference/tasks/batch`
+      - Compiles a number of tasks and enables them to be run all at once.

 Usage
 -----